SciRuby/sciruby.com/source/_posts/2014-07-02-integration-|-usage.markdown

 Example
 -------
 Let us say you need to find out the integral of a function `5*x**2 -7*Math.cos(x)` over the interval `(0,1)`.
-We can solve this using the following syntax using the Integration gem:
+We can solve this using the following snippet using the Integration gem:
 ```ruby
 Integration.integrate(0,1,{:method=>:simpson}) {|x| 5*x**2 -7*Math.cos(x)}
 # => -4.223630227110514